|

 photography artist Willis O'Brien and his crew (Despite

-some stories no man in an ape suit was ever employed) on miniature
+some stories, no man in an ape suit was ever employed to play

-to place the actors in the shots with Kong in a way not seen
+and miniature projection, to place the actors in the shots with

 In rear projection previously